Evaluate the perimeter of your house

-As we all know, water runs down hill.
+As we all know, water runs downhill.
 Or better yet, that’s what you want it to do.
-If the ground around your house is flat or worse yet, sloping toward your house, this is real bad in terms of having a dry basement.
+If the ground around your house is flat or worse yet, sloping toward your house, this is really bad in terms of having a dry basement.
 In this case, you will have to bring in some fill (ugly dirt) and make the ground slope away from your house; at least eight feet.
 You also need to ensure that the water can continue to run off.
-Water flowing towards your house is is the major cause of basement flooding, in my experience.
+Water flowing towards your house is the major cause of basement flooding, in my experience.

 Have you ever noticed the amount of water that comes from your gutters?
 WOW, that’s a lot of water!
 If you don’t have gutters, or if your downspouts end at the edge of your house, you’re not doing your basement any good.
 All you are doing is pushing that water straight down into the foundation.

 Try to waterproof your walls with a product such as Drylok or Xypex

 If you have minor leaks, and I mean minor leaks, you can use a product like Drylok or Xypex.
 This is not the cure of all cures by no means.
 I have never seen this product work, but I know others have.
 First, you need to clean the heck out of the inside wall and make sure it’s really dry.
 Once done, use a heavy-duty brush and start painting.
 Using this method, you are still letting water pass through the foundation which is really bad.
 In my opinion, the only way to stop leaks is from the outside.

 If your foundation has big cracks and holes, these really need to fix before anything else.
 Cracks can be fixed simply by using a caulk made for concrete.
 Larger cracks would need to use a Mortar mix with a concrete bonding adhesive, this will help bond to exist concrete.
 After your patch has dried, you will want to brush some foundation tar over the area covering well into the existing tarred area.
 Of course, this would be below ground level.